Jazzepi/CommissionChecker/README.txt

 Don't
 *Add another mocking framework
-*Submit a pull request without proper unit test coverage *Submit a pull request that add XML bean configuration *Write to Java 1.7 or higher
+*Submit a pull request without proper unit test coverage *Submit a pull request that adds XML bean configuration *Write to Java 1.7 or higher

 To add the capacity for watching a new site for commissions do the following.